pkp/pkp-docs/learning-ojs/en/editorial-workflow.md

 **Accept Submission**: This means the submission is accepted without revisions and can proceed to the Copyediting stage.

 **Decline Submission**: This means that the submission has not passed peer review and is unsuitable for further consideration.
 The submission would then move to the Archives.
+Only declined submissions in the Archives can be deleted.
 In OJS 3.3, there is now the option to revert a Decline decision in the Submission and Review stage.
 This can be done by clicking **Change Decision** followed by **Revert Decline**.
 After a declined decision is reverted, the submission is restored to its previous stage and review round if active.

 ### Request Revisions